amanda-tully/timeoff-app/LOG.md

 Saturday 17:15-17:45  <br>
 The supervisor page was getting a bit bloated so I moved code to components.

+## RequestList component
+[x] Add some sort of visual to indicate current status of request

 ## Testing
 [x] Check storybook